 - We're available now to talk with you about next steps, and are setting up networks for churches of similar size and usage to talk about what they are doing.
 To find out more, email us.

-- Look out for our information hub, with general guidance for churches to save energy and take further steps to care for creation.
+- Check out our EcoHub, with general guidance for churches to save energy and take further steps to care for creation.

-- Churches that have had specialist advice are also eligible to receive an implementation grant, equivalent to their contribution towards the audit, to help them implement the auditors’ recommendations.
+- Churches that have had specialist advice are also eligible to receive an implementation grant, equivalent to or more than their contribution towards the audit, to help them implement the auditors' recommendations.

 If you have questions or would like to find our more, email email@example.com.